webflorist/formfactory/README.md

 There are two possible sources you can use for auto-translation:
 * If you are using the [nicat/extended-validation](https://github.com/nic-at/extended-validation) package with your application, it will automatically fetch the translations from the attributes registered with the registerAttribute-functionality of that package.
 This is quite logical, since that functionality is for showing the actual field-names (=attributes) within error messages, so we already have all we need in one place.
-* If you are not using [nicat/extended-validation](https://github.com/nic-at/extended-validation) package HtmlBuilder is trying to get translations from a single language-file.
-You have to state this in the `formbuilder.translations` config key of the htmlbuilder-config (default is `validation.attributes`, which is also Laravel's default location for attributes.
+* If you are not using [nicat/extended-validation](https://github.com/nic-at/extended-validation) package HtmlFactory is trying to get translations from a single language-file.
+You have to state this in the `formfactory.translations` config key of the htmlfactory-config (default is `validation.attributes`, which is also Laravel's default location for attributes.

 Let's see an example of the second variant: